Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-09-email-and-web-browser-protections-template.md

 ### **Key Aspects of This Policy:**

-âœ… **Enforces a baseline configuration for all enterprise systems and applications.**
+✅ **Enforces a baseline configuration for all enterprise systems and applications.**
-âœ… **Ensures configurations are monitored and deviations are flagged.**
+✅ **Ensures configurations are monitored and deviations are flagged.**
-âœ… **Reduces the risk of security misconfigurations leading to data breaches.**
+✅ **Reduces the risk of security misconfigurations leading to data breaches.**
-âœ… **Supports compliance with CIS benchmarks and regulatory frameworks.**
+✅ **Supports compliance with CIS benchmarks and regulatory frameworks.**

 This document **presents the CISv8 Secure Configuration Management Policy Template** and includes **additional information on how organizations may implement it**, along with a **generalized example of its application in the Proxmox Astronomy Lab**.